A brief chronology of Impington Mill.

 C17 -

-c1813 The mill was raised on to a taller brick tower, and the “modern” patent sails fitted.
+c1882 The smock was raised on to a taller brick tower, and the “modern” patent sails fitted.

-c1897 An external drive for powering by a steam traction engine on calm days was fitted.
+Late C19 An outhouse was added and an external drive for powering by a steam traction engine on calm days was fitted.

 1903 John Chivers -